Ernst Market’s rooftop solar installation in Clear Spring, MD saved enough on electricity to pay for itself in two years.

 That same month, Century Aluminum Company shut down America’s second-largest aluminum mill, in Hawesville, KY owing to electricity costs.
-Alcoa’s closing a third of production at its Indiana mill.
-Steel mills are suspending some operations to cut energy costs.
+Alcoa closed a third of production at its Indiana mill.
+Steel mills suspended some operations to cut energy costs.

-And all that’s before 2022’s anticipated wave of summer electric shortages and blackouts.
+And all that was before 2022’s wave of summer electric shortages and blackouts.

 Big solar savings for small businesses